GDQuest/website/content/news/2017/11/godot-3-course-hobby-indie-out/index.md

 category = ["news"]
 date = "2017-11-05T16:29:59+01:00"
 description = "The new version is finally out!
 You will find improvements and an extra video in the Finite State Machine chapter, and a new Game Design chapter.
-This one includes 3 html-based course documents and 40 minutes of video." tags = ["tutorial", "Godot 3", "Kickstarter", "Attack", "ranged attack tutorial", "sword attack tutorial"] title = "Godot 3 course: Hobby and Indie versions out in early access"
+This one includes 3 html-based course documents and 40 minutes of video." keywords = ["tutorial", "Godot 3", "Kickstarter", "Attack", "ranged attack tutorial", "sword attack tutorial"] title = "Godot 3 course: Hobby and Indie versions out in early access"

 [[resources]]